 “Just do it!”
 The front of the Siris’ control board opened up and two holographic tubes appeared in front of Albion.
 He pushed his hands inside them as the pilot’s holographic face mask also slid into place.
 “Ok baby, let’s see if we’ve still got it.”

 “AID, what can you tell me about that ship?
 Scan its engines.
 I want to know everything you can tell me about it.”
-As he spoke he saw an energy build up around the bottom of the ship before a second barrage of weapons fire was released from the alien vessel.
+As he spoke he saw energy build around the enemy vessel as it prepared to launch another barrage of weapons fire.
 Albion thrust his arms down and left.
 The Siris responded all too slowly to his commands and a second wave of missiles struck its rear.
 “Containment measures AID!”

 Albion banked the Siris again, left and then down, right and then up, trying to use the Siris’ comparatively small size to his advantage.